 A short drive from Oiwa Shrine lies Oku-Hitachi Kirara no Sato, a recreational facility that has everything for the perfect family getaway: a restaurant, an herb garden, cabins for overnight stays, a barbecue area and more.
 It is also home to the longest slide in Japan, which boasts 877 of breakneck speeds of up to 30km/hr on winding curves, with a leisurely climb of 311 meters back to the top.
 Tickets are sold individually or in sets of three — you’ll be guaranteed to want the set.
 If you’re lucky, you can also spot Mount Fuji and Nikko’s mountain ranges on a clear day.

 Hitachi-Ota lies in the central northern area of Ibaraki and is a great place for nature lovers and adventurers with its many mountain trails and geopark.

 Activity: Ryujin Suspension Bridge

 For an even bigger thrill than Japan’s longest slide, adrenalin junkies can get their fill by jumping off the Ryujin Suspension Bridge — attached to a bungee rope, of course.
 Ryujin Bungy allows thrill seekers to dive 100 meters down towards the dragon-shaped Ryujin Gorge, which boasts a particularly stunning view in autumn.
 Visitors not into life-threatening activities can shop souvenirs, or, if well prepared, head to the hiking trails on the other side of the bridge.
-There’s also a newly opened café at the bottom of the ravine, and plenty of other activities like SUP, kayaking and more.
+There’s also a café at the bottom of the ravine, and plenty of other activities like SUP, kayaking and more.